prek-g/sql-ecommerce-project/README.md

 # Project Objectives
 ## Main Objectives

--Clean and validate all tables to ensure reliable analysis.
+- Clean and validate all tables to ensure reliable analysis.

--Identify trends across sales, customers, inventory, payments, and logistics.
+- Identify trends across sales, customers, inventory, payments, and logistics.

--Detect operational issues such as low stock, late deliveries, and failed payments.
+- Detect operational issues such as low stock, late deliveries, and failed payments.

--Build analytical SQL queries to solve real business problems.
+- Build analytical SQL queries to solve real business problems.

--Implement a stored procedure to automate order creation and inventory adjustments.
+- Implement a stored procedure to automate order creation and inventory adjustments.

 ## Business-Focused Summary

--Establish a consistent dataset for accurate reporting.
+- Establish a consistent dataset for accurate reporting.

--Analyze category performance, seller activity, customer behavior, and delivery quality.
+- Analyze category performance, seller activity, customer behavior, and delivery quality.

--Surface risks such as declining revenue, fulfillment delays, and stock shortages.
+- Surface risks such as declining revenue, fulfillment delays, and stock shortages.

--Deliver SQL-driven solutions that support operational decisions.
+- Deliver SQL-driven solutions that support operational decisions.

 An ERD diagram is included to visually represent the database schema and relationships between tables.